top of page

 There are several possibilities.

 • What happens when we scratch a match?
-We don’t create light and heat; they existed long before matches.
-We merely triggered their appearance in our material world.
+We don’t create light and heat.
+They existed long before we made matches.
+We merely give heat and light an opportunity to manifest themselves in our material world.

 • Any part of our body can make us aware of heat.
 If the body doesn’t need a specific sense organ for sensing heat, then the soul might not need sense organs for life, freedom, love, and happiness.